-The works are deliberately small.
-They can be associated with trends in art such as constructivism, (post)minimal art and more current: casualism.
+The geometrically shaped works are small in size and often wall based.
+They can be associated with trends in art such as constructivism and (post)minimal art.
 There is a kinship with Dutch sculptors such as Ad Dekkers and Carel Visser and more strongly with the small-scale, almost contrived works of the American artists Richard Tuttle and Richard Francisco.
-Their principle “less is more” i use in search for creating a good image and for the aesthetics that the work must radiate.
+Their principle “less is more” is used to create a good image and the appropriate aesthetics that the work should radiate.

-Inspiration originates from geometry, structures from nature and rhythm.
+The works are not intended as urgent, but rather reflective.
+Inspiration originates from modern and historic urban culture, architecture, music and natural structures.
 An associative approach is an essential part of the process.
-An original idea can be released in the search for the essence of the image.
-The works are not intended as urgent, but rather reflective.
+Each original idea can therefore be released in the search for the essence of the image.

 “Material, size, colour and structure and a playful approach to those elements form the core of Charlie Kater’s work, together with the aim of communicating intimately with the viewer.
 The intimacy is an important aspect of the form of the work itself.
 In the playful approach, size, color and material show both themselves and also hint at something else.
 This makes the works enigmatic, you don’t really know what you’re looking at.”
 (Wouter Weijers, Art historian, now retired, at Radboud University Nijmegen)